….if you’re experiencing any of these 5 tensions we have something in common:

 What are you most proud of in COVID times?

 I’m most proud of how my kids have adapted to homeschooling and freedom restrictions; how I’ve been kind to them and myself and finally how pausing has perhaps led people, including me, to think about WANTS and NEEDS a little differently.

 I’m proud of thinking differently about the standards I set myself.
-It feels others I’ve worked with during this time may also be being kinder to themselves and to those around them.
+It feels others I’ve coached during this time may also be being kinder to themselves and to those around them.
 It’s ironic that my company name is “Aim High Achieve More” and yet at times right now “Good Enough” is a perfect standard to set.

 5 other things I’ve done that have helped – feel free to steal with pride:

-- Recently put a poster up in the kitchen for us all to draw on a) What we’re looking forward to, b) What’s been good about Lockdown and c) What’s not been good
+- Recently put a poster up in the kitchen for us all to draw on a) What we’re looking forward to, b) What’s been good about lockdown and c) What’s not been good

 - Enjoy a guilty pleasure – virtual cards night on Saturday nights with the lads and weekly takeaway.
 LOTS of crisps.